Teacher’s answer the question: “What was the standout skill you learned from this course?”

 “I often don't have time to look for resources on the web, this was a great opportunity to do so in a narrowed field.
 I will use at least three of the sites regularly now and recommend them to others.”
 Wendy A.

-Science Website and Apps Reviews
+Science Website Reviews for Teachers

 “Integrating the website resources by creating an activity was the stand-out activity for me.
 This is because I had to take what I learned and implement it in a practical way.”
 Meagan S.